 My name is Kat Taylor and I’m a clinical psychologist working in research and NHS clinical practice (CAMHS and Child & Family Psychology Services).
 I’m so glad I took the plunge to start a blog, and grateful to all the people who’ve shared their work and vision to make this possible.
 Writing gave me a way to reflect on, document and share my 2017 Churchill Fellowship, which enabled me to explore exemplary arts and health initiatives, with the aim of supporting similar progression back in the UK.
 Upon returning, I joined the Greater Manchester iTHRIVE team as Arts and Mental Health Innovation Programme Manager.

 As a researcher I have explored links between arts, health and well-being.
-This blog contains resources for culture and the arts, health and psychology, with particular focus on dementia and the arts (where this journey began) and on the role of culture and the arts in fostering child, family and community wellbeing.
+This blog contains resources for culture and the arts, health and psychology, with particular focus on dementia and the arts (where this journey began) and, more recently, on the role of culture and the arts in fostering child, family and community wellbeing.